nezhahq/nezhahq.github.io/docs/en_US/guide/servers.md

 DDNS related options:

 - `Enable DDNS`: Enable the DDNS functionality for this server.
-- `Enable DDNS IPv4`: Enable IPv4 parsing when updating DDNS records.
+- `Enable DDNS IPv4`: Enable IPv4 resolution when updating DDNS records.
-- `Enable DDNS IPv6`: Enable IPv6 parsing when updating DDNS records.
+- `Enable DDNS IPv6`: Enable IPv6 resolution when updating DDNS records.
 - `DDNS Domain`: The domain the record points to.
 - `DDNS Configuration`: The DDNS configuration name to use in multiple configurations.